prajapati309/prajapati309/README.md

 - 👋 Hi, I’m Akash Prajapati.
 - 👀 I’m Currently working as Rails Developer.
 - 🌱 I’m currently learning the server configuration part.
-- 💞️ I’m looking to some projects ideas which i can build from the scratch.
+- 💞️ I’m looking for some projects ideas which i can build from the scratch.
 If anyone can give me any idea it would be appriciated.
 - 📫 How to reach me -> You can email me on prajapati3098@gmail.com

 <!---